Sign up to our newsletter

 Decent Homes Standard review

-- Expanding the list of elements that must be maintained in a reasonable state of repair for a property to be considered ‘decent’.
+- Updating the list of elements that must be maintained in a reasonable state of repair for a property to be considered ‘decent’.

 HHSRS review